 Reid Wilson's commitment to ADAA is exemplary.
 A member since the early 1980s, Dr. Wilson worked closely with Jerilyn Ross.
 He served on the Board of Directors for 12 years, and was chair of the annual meeting several times.

 He works tirelessly to promote treatment for anxiety disorders.
-His website, www.anxieties.com, has been visited by millions.
-He is the author of several books, including Stop Obsessing, with Edna Foa, and most recently Anxious Kids, Anxious Parents, with Lynn Lyons.
+His websites, www.anxieties.com and www.NoiseInYourHead.com have been visited by millions.
+He is the author of several self-help books, including the classic Don’t Panic, and most recently Stopping the Noise in Your Head.
+He is co-author, with Edna Foa, of Stop Obsessing, and co-author, with Lynn Lyons, of Anxious Kids, Anxious Parents.
 His book Facing Panic, read by thousands, was donated to ADAA to sell to help support the organization’s patient-education efforts.
 Dr. Wilson travels around the world training clinicians to provide effective evidence-based treatment for anxiety disorders.
 His work has improved many lives, and it honors the legacy of Jerilyn Ross.

 Sally Winston, PsyD